Ashley Westwood (footballer, born 1976): ATK

 On 7 July 2017, Westwood was appointed director of football at Indian Super League side ATK.
 On 24 January 2018, head coach Teddy Sheringham was sacked, and Westwood was appointed as head coach on an interim basis.
 He took charge of seven games of the 2017–18 season, registering only one point, before Robbie Keane was appointed as the club's manager on 3 March.

 RoundGlass Punjab

 On 16 July 2021, Westwood joined I-League club RoundGlass Punjab as head coach.
 He resigned on 21 March 2022, partway through the 2021–22 season.

+Afghanistan

+On 8 November 2023, Westwood was appointed the head coach of the Afghanistan national team; at the time of his appointment, 18 players were boycotting the Afghanistan Football Federation due to allegations of corruption.
+Afghanistan finished fourth in their 2026 FIFA World Cup qualification group of Qatar, Kuwait and India.

+Hong Kong

+On 28 August 2024, Westwood was appointed the head coach of the Hong Kong national team on a two-year contract, with the goals of qualifying for the 2027 AFC Asian Cup for a second consecutive occasion and improving Hong Kong's world ranking.

+In Westwood's first game in charge, Hong Kong lost 1–0 to Liechtenstein which ended the latter's 41-game winless run.
+Amid heavy criticism from Hong Kong supporters due to the loss, Westwood subsequently coached Hong Kong to a three-game winning streak – the team's first in eight years.
+The streak was further stretched to six games, a first since 1985, during which he led Hong Kong in qualifying for the 2025 EAFF Championship.
+Hong Kong finished third in the 2025 King's Cup with an 8–0 win over Fiji in the third-place play-off.
+They failed in qualification for the AFC Asian Cup after losing a crucial home game against Singapore having thrown away a first-half lead.

 Personal life

-Westwood was married to Huma Westwood, a former probation officer.
-He is the partner of Australian television sports journalist Mel McLaughlin.
+Westwood is a father of five, by three different women.
+His second wife was Huma Westwood, a former probation officer.
+His current partner is the Australian television sports journalist Mel McLaughlin.